cfanatic/go-slack2keybase/README.md

 Deploy it on your desktop or server:

-Whenever started, Keybase will be automatically synchronized with Slack.
+Whenever started, your Keybase team will be automatically synchronized with your Slack workspace.

 ## Requirements